Amazon parrot: Breeding

 The exact breeding age of wild birds is not precisely known.
-For captive-bred birds, the average breeding age is around four years, with some larger groups like yellow-crowned amazons requiring six years.
+For captive-bred birds, the typical breeding age is around four years, with some larger birds like yellow-crowned amazons requiring six years.
 Captive birds as old as 30 years have laid eggs.
 Amazon parrots average 5 weeks for nest initiation, with most successful nestings averaging 2.2 fledglings.
 Amazon parrots mostly breed during late winter and spring, as they are seasonal breeders.
 This may happen due to seasonal food availability or a lower chance of flooding, as the period is generally dry.
-West Indian amazon parrots tend to breed earlier than Mexican amazon parrots, with Mexican amazon parrots having their peak at March to April while West Indian amazon parrots peak in March.
+West Indian amazon parrots tend to breed earlier than Mexican amazon parrots, with the latter having their peak from March to April while the former parrots peak in March.

-Captive birds are likelier to be less fertile.
-A variety of hypotheses to explain the phenomenon have been proposed - Low (1995) suggests that this is because amazon parrots have shorter breeding seasons, while Hagen (1994) suggests that this is because male and female parrots may not be ready for breeding at the same times.
+Captive birds are likelier to be less fertile than wild ones.
+A variety of hypotheses to explain the phenomenon have been proposed: Low (1995) suggests that this is because amazon parrots have shorter breeding seasons, while Hagen (1994) suggests that this is because male and female parrots may not be ready for breeding at the same times.

 Feeding

 Amazon parrots feed primarily on seeds, nuts, fruits, berries, buds, nectar, and flowers, supplemented by leafy matter.
 Their beaks enable them to crack nut shells with ease, and they hold their food with a foot.
-In captivity, the birds enjoy vegetables such as squash, boiled potato, peas, beans, and carrots.
-Mainland amazon parrots forage and then feed their young twice a day (usually one hour after sunrise and one and a half hours before sunset), while West Indian amazon parrots do so 4-5 times.
-Hypotheses proposed for why this is include the nutritional value of food in the region as well as temperature stress.
+In captivity, the birds consume vegetables such as squash, boiled potato, peas, beans, and carrots.
+Mainland amazon parrots forage and then feed their young twice a day (usually one hour after sunrise and one and a half hours before sunset), while West Indian amazon parrots do so four or five times daily.
+Hypotheses proposed for why this is include the nutritional value of food in the region and temperature stress.
 During the downtime before foraging expeditions in the afternoon, amazon parrots spend their time preening themselves and their mates.

 Communication and sociality

 Amazon parrots mostly communicate vocally.
 Species such as orange-winged amazons have nine different recorded vocalizations used in different situations.
 However, patterns of gestural communication have been observed with the birds, thought to be used to avoid predators.
 In general, amazon parrots are very social birds in their foraging, roosting, and nesting.
-Most amazon parrots travel in large groups and have clumped nesting, but the four species in the Lesser Antilles are less social.
-Theories for why this is include the lack of predation risk.
+Most of them travel in large groups and have clumped nesting, but the four species in the Lesser Antilles are less social, possibly due to the lack of predation risk.
 In captivity, amazon parrots are known for their ability to talk- learning to communicate by mimicking speech and other sounds of human origin.
 They also appear to have an affinity for human music and singing.

 Extensive studies of vocal behavior in wild yellow-naped amazons show the presence of vocal dialects, in which the repertoire of calls that parrots vocalize change at discrete geographic boundaries, similar to how humans have different languages or dialects.
-Dialects are stable over long periods of time and are meaningful to the parrots; they are less responsive to calls that are not their own dialect.
+Dialects are stable over long periods of time and are meaningful to the parrots; they are less responsive to calls that are not in their own dialect.